idham19/E-Management-Store/README.md

 ## Overview
 Welcome to my full-stack application!
 This project is designed to provide a secure, user-friendly experience for managing a store catalog, allowing users to register, sign in, and interact with various products.
+The web app is also fully mobile responsive, ensuring a seamless and optimized experience across all devices, from desktops to tablets and mobile phones

 ### Important Note
 **Please note:** You will need to first register and then log in to access the application.